ceytek-labs/54grad-de-services-lite/README.md

 ## PKW Label Fuel

-The **PKW Label Fuel** API is designed to automate the creation of energy labels for fuel-powered vehicles.
+The **PKW Label Fuel** is designed to automate the creation of energy labels for fuel-powered vehicles.
 This API supports the generation of standardized labels that display essential vehicle details, such as fuel consumption, CO2 emissions, and engine capacity.
 The labels created by this API comply with the EnVKV (German Energy Consumption Labeling Ordinance), making it easier for car dealerships and manufacturers to meet regulatory requirements.

 By automating the generation of these labels, the API reduces manual effort and ensures accuracy for fuel-powered vehicles.